 Kristian: In many circles that’s considered a healthy oil.

 Kristian: And so, it doesn’t absorb it correctly.
 We get no real nutrition out of it and it causes inflammation which is a very popular word nowadays as a cause of just about any health challenge out there.
 It’s caused by inflammation.
-So, soybean oil, canola oil, trans fats, hydrogenated oils, those types of things cause massive amounts of gut inflammation and lead to this other…You know, like I mentioned earlier the pancreas all of a sudden doing something crazy.
+So, soybean oil, canola oil, trans fats, hydrogenated oils, those types of things cause massive amounts of gut inflammation and lead to this other…You know, as I mentioned earlier the pancreas all of a sudden doing something crazy.
 I read a commercial about this pharmaceutical the other day and it said, you know, sometimes your pancreas can just start producing, you know, a chemical that it shouldn’t have, whatever.

 Kristian: And so, my thought process there is always, “No, that really doesn’t happen.
 The body doesn’t just start doing this negative thing without some sort of cause behind it”.

 Kristian: And so, you know, the common medical thought process is, here’s the symptom and I don’t really care what causes the symptom as much as I hate.
 Let’s get it out of the way.
 Let’s hurry up and get rid of the symptom so that I can just be back to whatever I was.
-So, by making that decision may be the symptom does go away but what was the process in making it go away?
+So, by making that decision maybe the symptom does go away but what was the process in making it go away?
 And does that cause other symptoms?
 So, we’ve been taught, like I was all the way through my childhood and further past that, that symptom is to be ignored unless they’re dire.

 Kristian: So, and what that does is it sort of keeps us from looking at the cause.
 If we pay attention to the very first signal from the body that something is out of whack.
 Ignoring that means the body’s going to come back with a more severe symptom down the line.
 And so if we ignore that one, then okay, well here comes the next more intense symptom, still trying to give the same message.
 So, if we “listen” to the first symptom, the first message our body is giving us…